Mindful Mama's Camping Guide

 I have the luxury of living in beautiful Washington State where nature is everywhere.
 I grew up with fond memories of camping as a child and teen in CA, Canada, and WA.
 It's something I want to give to my daughters and I dream of the days when I can go backpacking with them when they are teens.

-During a camping adventure you need a fire so you keeping trying until it works.
-You jam full size items into tiny ass bags.
+I keep returning to these messages* during a camping adventures.
+Like a mantra."
+I believe camping instills the slow pace, the appreciation for Mother Nature, resilience, family traditions and problem solving I want for my family."
+For example, you know you need a fire to cook and stay warm, so even when it doesn't come easy, the task requires you to keep trying until it works.
+You jam full size items into tiny ass bags; never an easy feat.
 You have to try and try.
 Practice and practice.
-Come up with tactics and curiosity to solve your problem(s).
+This builds resilience, creativity, and strength.
+The environment offers opportunity to come up with tactics and curiosity to solve your problem(s).
 If your a Sesame Street viewer you know the motto of "I wonder.
 What if.
 Let's try!"
 Camping gives your toddler, preschooler and grade school children to put it to work.
-I enjoy tent camping with family and I have my supportive husband that goes a long with me.
-Even though he is by no means has the experience; we are finding our way, creating family traditions, to which I am very grateful.
+(And, us adults!)

 Here's what I recommend: